Perry Belmont House

-The Perry Belmont House, sometimes referred to as the International Temple of the Order of the Eastern Star is the world headquarters of the General Grand Chapter of the Order of the Eastern Star, one of several organizations affiliated with Freemasonry.
+The Perry Belmont House, or the Order of the Eastern Star International Headquarters, is the headquarters for the General Grand Chapter of the Order of the Eastern Star, one of several organizations affiliated with Freemasonry.
 The building is located at 1618 New Hampshire Avenue, Northwest in the Dupont Circle neighborhood of Washington, D.C.

-The International Temple was added to the National Register of Historic Places on May 8, 1973.
+The house takes the form of a free-standing pavilion in the French style, with a single story articulated with slender Ionic pilasters over a channel-rusticated basement.
+A balustrade with stone urns masks a discreet Mansard attic story.
+In the interiors, wrought-iron fixtures from France, wood from Germany, and marble from Italy are used.